Fotolia

 3. Understands when to update or reorganize content

-Some analytics tools can integrate web analytics and a content management system (CMS) to automatically elevate, or reposition, popular content within a site.
-News websites frequently employ this strategy so the more hits an article gets, the higher up on the homepage it appears.
-Content teams should boost this content manually based on analytics data before automating the process.
+Some analytics tools can integrate web analytics and a content management system (CMS) to automatically elevate or reposition popular content within a site.
+News websites frequently employ this strategy, so the more hits an article gets, the higher it appears on the homepage.
+Content teams can boost this content manually based on analytics data before automating the process, as AI tools can also boost content.
+Yet, as with all AI, human experts should monitor the results.

 4. Enables predictive content

-Editor's note: This article was originally published in April 2019 by Scott Robinson and was updated in September 2022 by Jordan Jones.
+Editor's note: This article was originally published in April 2019 by Scott Robinson and expanded by Jordan Jones.